neam/dna-project-base-rest-api/README.md

 * `unit` - Contains unit tests that verify low-level functionality.
 * `acceptance-init` - Contains the initial set of acceptance tests that should be run from an empty (reset) database and verifies basic functionality and registers a set of test users.
-* `acceptance` - Contains the full set of acceptance tests that uses a database dump taken at the end of running `acceptance-init` (and thus contains a set of test users).
+* `acceptance` - Contains the full set of acceptance tests [TODO: that uses a database dump taken at the end of running `acceptance-init` (and thus contains a set of test users)]
 * `api` - Contains acceptance tests that verify various aspects of the REST API.

 ### Running tests locally